keptn/keptn/bridge/README.md

 ### Setting up Basic Authentication

-Keptn's Bridge comes with a very simple basic authentication feature, which can be controlled by setting the following two environment variables:
+Keptn Bridge comes with a very simple basic authentication feature, which can be controlled by setting the following two environment variables:

 * `BASIC_AUTH_USERNAME` - username
 * `BASIC_AUTH_PASSWORD` - password

-To enable it within your Kubernetes cluster, we recommend first creating a secret which holds the two variables, and then apply this secret within the Kubernetes deployment for Keptn's Bridge.
+To enable it within your Kubernetes cluster, we recommend first creating a secret which holds the two variables, and then apply this secret within the Kubernetes deployment for Keptn Bridge.

 1. Create the secret using